SHARRON WILLIAMS FLEET

 - 3rd Degree Black Belt

 Sierra is a graduate of three year Dance Peformance Studies Diploma, George Brown College Dance, 2014 – 2016 with training in ballet, pointe, contemporary, modern, jazz and vocal.
 Summer of 2016 she achieved Acro Accreditation with AcrobaticArts.
-As a full time instructor she teaches competition solos, duets, trios and groups in addition to recreation and the pre-professional classes in Collingwood and Creemore.
+As a full time instructor she teaches competition solos, duets, trios and groups in addition to recreation and the pre-professional classes in Collingwood.
 Sierra graduated from Collingwood Collegiate Institute in June 2012.
 She studied dance at Fleet-Wood Dancentre from a young age graduating in 2013.
 Sierra spent the summer of 2012 teaching at Fleet-Wood’s summer camp and attending advanced classes in hip hop and jazz in Toronto.
 She joined the teaching staff in 2013.
 Sierra’s dance training achievements include Cecchetti Intermediate ballet, jazz, pointe, contemporary, hip-hop, and modern.
-In 2011, Sierra danced the role of the Reindeer Princess in Fleet-Wood’s 9th production of The Nutcracker.
+Sierra has danced many roles in Fleet-Wood’s productions of The Nutcracker.
 Sierra also holds a 3rd Degree Black Belt from the Collingwood Martial Arts Centre.

 GEORGIE DONAIS, Alumni